DeveloperDunne/Little-Rascal-Recipes/README.md

 ### Code
 The CI walkthrough (Django Blog) was leaned on and relied upon heavily in this project due to time restraints and there are still some remnants of legacy code within.
 As I was really pushed for time to complete the project I used the CI code and initial styling as a base.

 I did however change the design to make it my own, created and implemented my own app (Share).
 This app was created so that users once signed up and logged in could share cookbooks that they liked and view other shared cookbooks.
-This custom app has full front-end CRUD functionality.
+This custom app has front-end CRUD functionality.

 ### Recipes
 All recipes were taken from the BBC Goodfood website and can be found here [BBC Good  Food](https://www.bbcgoodfood.com/recipes/collection/toddler-recipes).